BVLC/caffe/README.md

 git pull upstream dev
 # rebase your branch on the tip of dev
 git checkout feature
-git rebase --preserve-merges dev
+git rebase dev
 ```

 Push your branch to pull request it into `dev`
 ```
 git push origin feature
-# ...make pull request...
+# ...make pull request to dev...
 ```

 Now make a pull request!
-You can do this from the command line (`git pull-request`) if you install [hub](https://github.com/github/hub).
+You can do this from the command line (`git pull-request -b dev`) if you install [hub](https://github.com/github/hub).

-The pull request of feature into `dev` will be a clean merge, applause.
+The pull request of `feature` into `dev` will be a clean merge.
+Applause.